 Ms. Goodrow’s practice is interdisciplinary and grounded in a solid understanding of her client’s key business issues.

-Complex Domestic and International Joint Ventures: From African development projects to domestic and foreign wind energy and domestic real estate, Ms. Goodrow knows how to pull together money, talent, and assets in complex, multi-tiered joint ventures.
+Complex Domestic and International Joint Ventures: From Mexican/US manufacturing joint ventures to African development projects to domestic and foreign wind energy and domestic real estate, Ms. Goodrow knows how to pull together money, talent, and assets in complex, multi-tiered joint ventures.
 Her tax background allows her to find win-win situations involving tax credits, cross-border investments, and pass-through planning.
 Her practical negotiation and business finance skills help her find break-throughs in Gordian knots of management deadlocks and risk assignment.
 Clients like her balanced and thoughtful approach in dealing with seemingly intractable counterparties.
 Ms. Goodrow can close deals while building teams that can withstand decades of business uncertainties in joint ventures.
 She is fluent in Spanish and works regularly with her cross-border clients and their Spanish speaking advisors.

 Family Businesses: On a daily basis, she provides practical business planning and contract advice to family owned, mid-market companies in diverse industries.
-She represents family-owned companies in oil field services, real estate, and private equity investments.
+She represents US and Mexican family-owned companies in manufacturing, oil field services, real estate, and private equity investments.
 She serves as a counselor to diverse investor groups often structuring creative plans to accommodate multiple generations of owners and the needs of passive and active investors.
 In this context, she often represents sellers as they exit or partially exit their growth companies in the energy business and diversify their portfolios into start-up and passive investments.
 Evaluation of private placement documentation and structuring of private investments is part of this practice.
 Ms. Goodrow often acts as the quarterback coordinating the work of accounting, financial planning, estate planning, and internal CFO leadership.
 Several of her family business clients are multi-national with offices in Houston and Mexico City and with advisors in each location.